Alpha-Fetoprotein Tumor Marker (Blood)

 Why do I need this test?

-You may need this test if your healthcare provider suspects you have liver cancer,
+You may need this test if your healthcare provider thinks you may have liver cancer,

-testicular cancer, or cancers of the brain, mediastinum, or blood.
+testicular cancer, or cancers of the brain, mediastinum (chest), or blood.

-This test is also used to watch cancer treatment or see if cancer has come back after
+This test is also used to track cancer treatment, or see if cancer has come back after

 What other tests might I have along with this test?

-If your healthcare provider suspects you have liver cancer, you may also have:
+If your healthcare provider thinks you may have liver cancer, you may also have tests

-Liver function tests, or LFTs.
+Liver function tests (LFTs).
 These tests look at the part of your liver that is not affected by cancer to see

 how well your liver is working.
 The tests look for levels of certain substances in